scottkwarren/hpctest/runner/repos/README.txt

-This directory is used to hold two dynamically created Spack repositories, one for holding test-case packages and one for packages built as prerequisites for test case packages.
+This directory is used to hold dynamically created Spack repositories.
+Currently we use just one, for holding test-case packages.